amusecode/TRES/README.md

 ```
 git pull origin main
 ```
-3) pull all updates from your forked to current branch
+3) pull all updates from upstream to current branch
 ```
-git pull (name) main
+git pull upstream main
 ```
 4) make the desired changes to TRES
 ```